NativeScript/plugins/packages/biometrics/README.md

 ### Detecting change in enrolled fingerprints (iOS)

-Since iOS 9 you can check if there is change in enrolled fingerprints since the last time you checked it.
+Since iOS 9 you can check if there is a change in enrolled fingerprints since the last time you checked it.
 It's recommended you add this check so you can counter hacker attacks to your app.
 See [this article](https://www.linkedin.com/pulse/fingerprint-trojan-per-thorsheim/) for more details.